Sound of Hope

-Sound of Hope (SOH) is an international Chinese-language radio network.
+Sound of Hope (SOH) is an American nonprofit, international Chinese-language radio network.
 Along with New Tang Dynasty Television and The Epoch Times, it is part of a network of media organizations established by practitioners of the Falun Gong new religious movement.
 SOH serves the Chinese diaspora in US, Europe, Australia, Japan and South Korea via AM/FM radio and Chinese people in China via shortwave radio.

 Stations and programs

+SOH was founded in Mountain View, California by Falun Gong follower and former software engineer Allen Zeng in 2001. and was incorporated as a nonprofit organization on May 6, 2003.
+Zeng founded SOH due to concerns from outsiders producing "distorted stories about the [Falun Gong] movement".

 SOH Network radio programs are primarily in Chinese (Mandarin and Cantonese).
 The US radio also provides network programming to 14 affiliated Chinese-language FM radios.
 SOH is headquartered in San Francisco, California, and has two main operations.
 One serves Chinese Americans in the U.S. via AM/FM and the other serves China via shortwave radio.

 The US radio started from KSQQ FM 96.1, KVTO AM 1400 during afternoon and evening hours and has grown to be the largest Chinese radio in the region, adding KQEA-LP/KQEB-LP (96.9 FM, two time-shared licenses) as affiliated stations.
 It provides news and lifestyle talkshows relating to local expatriate Chinese, and covers issues such as elections, local policy debates, California droughts, Cupertino city redevelopment, and the COVID-19 pandemic.

 The China radio broadcasts to mainland China through more than 100 shortwave stations.
 Programs of SOH can also be listened to via online streaming and mobile apps.

 SOH also produces YouTube video programs.
 The YouTube channel “Jiangfeng Time” had more than half a million subscribers as of 2020.
 SOH teamed with Epoch Times editor John Nania to start the right-wing news website America Daily at americadaily.com.